Predictions of the 21cm global signal in the JWST and ALMA era: Introduction

 Understanding the emergence of the first sources, that can heat up and ionize neutral hydrogen \citep[for a review see e.g.][]{dayal2018}, are therefore crucial in making realistic predictions regarding the shape and amplitude of the 21cm signal during the first billion years.
 We are currently in a golden era for the hunt for such sources, driven by a combination of space- and ground-based facilities, including the Hubble Space Telescope (HST), the UK Infra Red Telescope (UKIRT), the Very Large Telescope (VLT), the Subaru telescope, and most recently, the James Webb Space Telescope (JWST) and the Atacama Large Millimetre Array (ALMA).
 These have been used to calculate galaxy properties, including their ultra-violet (UV) luminosities, stellar and dust masses and even morphologies well within the first billion years.
 The JWST, in particular, is allowing unprecedented observations of early galaxy formation, yielding a number of galaxy candidates between $z \sim 9-16.5$ \citep{bradley2022, donnan2023, atek2022, naidu2022a, adams2022} although caution must be exerted at $z \gsim 12$ where the redshift and nature of the sources remain debated pending spectroscopic confirmations \citep{adams2022, naidu2022, haro2023}.
 These observations are supplemented by ALMA programs yielding dust masses for galaxies at redshifts as high as $z \sim 5-7.5$ \citep[e.g.][]{bethermin2020, bouwens2022, inami2022}.
 ALMA observations seem to indicate that as much as $30-60\%$ of the star formation rate could be missed in the UV at $z \sim 7$ due to dust attenuation in bright sources \citep{Algera2023a}, rendering it crucial to account for the impact of dust even at these early epochs.

-Given its implications, a number of works have aimed at obtaining the 21cm global signal based on different underlying galaxy formation models \citep{2010ascl.soft10025S, 2011MNRAS.411..955M, 2014MNRAS.437L..36F, 2017MNRAS.472.4508S, 2018MNRAS.477.1549H, 2018MNRAS.476.1741G, 2020MNRAS.498.6083E} with some beginning to use the latest JWST constraints \citep[e.g.][]{hassan2023}.
+Given its implications, a number of works have aimed at obtaining the 21cm global signal based on different underlying galaxy formation models \citep{2010ascl.soft10025S, 2011MNRAS.411..955M, 2014MNRAS.437L..36F, 2017MNRAS.472.4508S, 2018MNRAS.477.1549H, 2018MNRAS.476.1741G, 2020MNRAS.498.6083E, 2023arXiv230511441Y} with some beginning to use the latest JWST constraints \citep[e.g.][]{hassan2023}.
 In this work, we improve on such previous calculations by using galaxy populations that are fully base-lined against all available galaxy data-sets, including their dust attenuations and masses, at $z \sim 5-9$ using only two {\it redshift- and mass-independent parameters} \citep{dayal2022, mauerhofer2023}.
 The key aim of this work is to predict a 21cm global signal from this realistic galaxy population, covering all of the physically-plausible free-parameter space.
-This endeavour is crucial for instruments that aim to observe the 21cm global signal including SARAS-3 \citep{2022NatAs...6..607S}, the Large-Aperture Experiment to Detect the Dark Ages \citep[LEDA;][]{Greenhill_2012}, SCI-HI \citep{Voytek_2014}, the Broadband Instrument for Global hydrogen Reionisation Signal \citep[BIGHORNS,][]{Sokolowski_2015}, and the Cosmic Twilight Polarimeter \citep[CTP;][]{Nahn_2018}.
+This endeavour is crucial for instruments that aim to observe the 21cm global signal including SARAS-3 \citep{2022NatAs...6..607S}, the Large-Aperture Experiment to Detect the Dark Ages \citep[LEDA;][]{Greenhill_2012}, SCI-HI \citep{Voytek_2014}, the Broadband Instrument for Global hydrogen Reionisation Signal \citep[BIGHORNS,][]{Sokolowski_2015}, the Radio Experiment for the Analysis of Cosmic Hydrogen \citep[REACH,][]{2022JAI....1150001C} and the Cosmic Twilight Polarimeter \citep[CTP;][]{Nahn_2018}.

 Throughout this paper, we adopt a $\Lambda$CDM model with dark energy, dark matter and baryonic densities in units of the critical density as $\Omega_{\Lambda}= 0.691$, $\Omega_{m}= 0.308$ and $\Omega_{b}= 0.049$, respectively, a Hubble constant $H_0=100\, h\,{\rm km}\,{\rm s}^{-1}\,{\rm Mpc}^{-1}$ with $h=0.67$, spectral index $n=0.96$ and normalisation $\sigma_{8}=0.81$ \citep[][]{planck2016}.